lucee/lucee-docs/docs/recipes/java-settings.md

 }
 -->

-# Java Settings in Application.cfc
+# Java Settings in Application.cfc (Now with Maven Support)

-This document provides information about configuring Java settings in Lucee using `Application.cfc` or the `<cfapplication>` tag.
+This document provides information about configuring Java settings in Lucee using `Application.cfc`, and other new places like `.CFConfig.json`, `createObject`, and components.

 ## Introduction

-The `this.javasettings` settings in `Application.cfc` allow you to define Java library paths, OSGi bundle paths, and other Java-related configurations.
+The `this.javasettings` settings in `Application.cfc` allow you to define Java library paths, OSGi bundle paths, Maven libraries, and other Java-related configurations.
 These settings cannot be configured through the Lucee admin or environment variables.

+Starting with Lucee 6.2, we’ve extended Java settings to support Maven libraries and expanded their use in additional contexts, including `.CFConfig.json`, `createObject`, and individual components.

 ## Configuring Java Settings

-You can configure Java settings in `Application.cfc` or using the `<cfapplication>` tag.
-Below are the details of each available setting.
+You can configure Java settings in `Application.cfc`, `.CFConfig.json`, within components, or using the `createObject` function.

 ### Load Paths